dongtsi/OWAD/README.md

 ![](https://img.shields.io/badge/language-python-blue.svg)
 ![](https://img.shields.io/badge/framework-pytorch-red.svg)

 **OWAD** aims to tackle distribution shift for deep learning based anomaly detection.
 In practical security applications, the distribution of data can differ and evolve over time.
-Such distribution shift can not induce dramatic model peformance degradation, if not detected and properly adapted.
-This is an important reason why learning-based methods perform well on the test set, but become extremely poor in real-world deployments.
+Such distribution shift can induce dramatic model peformance degradation, if not detected and properly adapted.
+This is an important reason why learning-based methods always perform well on validation or test set, but become extremely poor in real-world deployments.

 In this context, **OWAD** is a novel framework to *detect*, *explain* and *adapt* to distribution shift.
 The major advantage of **OWAD** is to **reduce the overhead of manual labeling** during investigation and adaptation of shift.
-The overview of **OWAD** is shown in the below figure.
+The overview of **OWAD** is shown in the following figure.
 It includes four key steps:
 - Output Calibration: calibrate the model outputs to provide them a good description and get ready to distributional test in the following step;
 - Shift Detetion: detect shift via distributional test of calibrated outputs;
 - Shift Explanation: select important samples inducing the distribution shift;